 Jim Bianco

-Asks about unintended consequences of presidential pressure on the Fed, noting it has galvanized committee voters.
+Asks about unintended consequences of presidential pressure on rates, noting it has galvanized Fed voters, changing dynamics from previous leadership.

 speaker1